anapsix/dynamicinfradays/user/pages/2016-boston-programme/default.md

 We'll walk you through a full setup of Swarm and how to set up, manage and run distributed applications.
 We'll also dive into service discovery and also look at new experimental features such as rescheduling.

 Led by Jonas Rosland, EMC {code}.
-Jonas is a Developer Advocate at EMC {code}, lover of all things tech and retro gaming, and a speaker at many events.
+Jonas is a Developer Advocate at EMC {code}, Docker Captain, lover of all things tech and retro gaming, and a speaker at many events.

 **Prerequisities**